hirbod/eslint-plugin-tailwind-canonical-classes/README.md

 - **Tailwind CSS v4 required**: Requires Tailwind CSS v4 (not compatible with v3)
 - **CSS file accessibility**: CSS file must be accessible from the ESLint process
 - **Template literals**: Template literals with expressions are partially supported (only static parts are checked)
+- **Utility functions**: Only string literal arguments are checked; dynamic expressions, variables, and conditional logic within utility functions are skipped

 ## 🐛 Troubleshooting